 The Witch Hare

-The design began as one of Jade’s creative exercises for our Dùthchas agus Dualchas section, where she took her fairy-tale inspiration from one of my mixed media artworks.
+The Witch Hare design began as one of Jade’s creative exercises, where she took her fairy-tale inspiration from one of my mixed media artworks.
 It depicts the ancient Highland legend of a witch who can transform into a white hare and run about the mountaintops.

 I was captivated by Jade’s portrayal of moorland-coloured Witch Hares sitting wise and watchful, looking east and west through falling stars.
 This connected directly back in a neat reversal to an earlier collaboration where Jade’s Mountain Hare fairy tale provided the inspiration for my Mountain Hare costume and design.
 We had great fun discussing this notion back and forth by phone, text and email.
 I imagined Jade’s stars falling around the hares from a vaulting, northern night sky.
 We both agreed that a beret and mittens would be the perfect items to express the whole design idea and so she passed her charted Witch Hares to me.
 I placed them under the starry skies of the beret crown and then echoed the crown design and shaping in the mitten tops; each mitten features a single hare, and these hares face each other when worn on the hands.